jSherz/bucket-access-button/README.md

 * Access is granted!

 ## No really, how does it work?

+The bucket is fronted with a CloudFront distribution.
+The S3 bucket only allows access from the distribution.

 The button / form sends off to a Lambda function that verifies the password and then produces a signed cookie.
 This cookie is retrieved by the form, set in the browser and then you can view the